toggl-open-source/toggldesktop/README.md

 <tr>
 <td>

   **Toggl Desktop** is a Toggl time tracking client with many helper functions that make tracking time more effortless and smooth.
-Features such as Idle detection, reminders to track and Pomodoro Timer make this app a great companion when productivity and efficiency is the goal
+Features such as Idle detection, reminders to track and Pomodoro Timer make this app a great companion when productivity and efficiency is the goal.

 </td>
 </tr>